amanda-natallie/devices-crud/README.md

 > **Note:** This application supports mocked API using mockoon.
 You can import the `mockoon-crud.json` file to Mockoon to use the mocked API. the `pnpm dev:standalone` command starts the application on port `5173` and the mocked server on port `7000`.
 The REST url is `http://localhost:7000`.

  **Important**: The application uses the `REACT_APP_API_URL` environment variable to set the API URL.
-You can create a `.env` file in the root of the project with the following content to set the API URL:
+You need to create a `.env` file in the root of the project with the following content to set the API URL:

 ```env
 VITE_USER_REST_API_URL=http://localhost:7000
 ```
+Restart the development server after creating the `.env` file.

 ## Scripts